 As with undergraduate students, if you need to apply for a Student Visa to study in the UK, you will need to provide proof that you can pay your tuition fees as part of the application process.
 Read more about support for international students.

-If you are an eligible first degree UK or EU student you will not have to pay in advance for undergraduate study; the cost will be covered by a loan which you will start to repay once you have left your course and are earning over a certain salary threshold.
-For students beginning their study in 2017 this threshold was £21,000 per year.
-Recent announcements by the UK Government have indicated this figure may be subject to review for students beginning their study in 2018.
+For undergraduate students, if you are an eligible first degree UK or EU student you will not have to pay in advance; the cost will be covered by a loan which you will start to repay once you have left your course and are earning over a certain salary threshold.
 Read more information about student loans.

 Students who do not take out a loan must pay their fees directly to the University.
 We have an instalment scheme for some students where you pay 50% of the course fee at registration and the remaining 50% at the end of the following January.
-Find out more about the instalment scheme and methods of payment accepted by City on our Income Team's pages.
+You can find out more about the instalment scheme and methods of payment accepted by City on our Income Team's pages.